armchair-traveller/sashui/README.md

 `$Menu` makes use of Svelte's auto-subscription syntax.
 Defaults to `false`.
 You can also use it to open and close the menu programatically (e.g. `$Menu = false`), though closing events are already automatically managed by the menu.

-If you bind to the menu element, it also has attached to it some of the internal helpers:
+Menu also has some programmatic helpers you can invoke (that're used internally):

-- `menuEl.selected`: A writable store with the current selected menuitem element.
-You can also set the selected menuitem programatically, which will enable `active` on it, or set `null` for no selection.
+- `Menu.selected`: A writable store with the current selected menuitem element.
+You can also set the selected menuitem programatically, which will enable `active` on it, or set it to `null` for no selection.
+(Note: This doesn't reset the currently selected tree walker, so it's better to use `Menu.reset()` if setting menuitem.
+This is more for reading current selections and reacting to them via subscription.)
-- `menuEl.items`: An object containing menu helpers `{ reset, gotoItem, closeMenu }`
+- `Menu.openMenu()`: Opens the menu and focuses it
+- While menu is on the DOM (open), you can use these menu helpers (they don't make any checks for open state so you'll have to guard it yourself if needed):
-  - `reset(el)` resets the selected el, or if an el is passed in changes currently selected to it.
+  - `Menu.reset(el?: HTMLElement)` resets the selected el, or if an el is passed in changes currently selected to it.
-  - `gotoItem(idx)` sets current selected item to the item index passed in, accepts negative indexing.
+  - `Menu.gotoItem(idx?: number)` sets current selected item to the item index passed in, idx starts at 1 instead of 0, and accepts negative indexing.
 By default uses first item.
 Only responsible for valid indexes.
-  - `closeMenu()` closes the menu and focuses the menu button afterwards, which is the default behavior of most events causing the menu to close.
+  - `Menu.closeMenu()` closes the menu and focuses the menu button afterwards, which is the default behavior of most events causing the menu to close.
+  - `Menu.nextItem()` Select next item
+  - `Menu.prevItem()` Select previous item

+Note: It is possible to expose the search method if there's a use case for it!
+It just involves a little bit of function param/state manipulation because it currently relies on closure scopes.
+Open a discussion/issue if you have one in mind or have suggestions!

 ### Toggle

-Toggle are distinct from switches in that switches have on/off text indicators.
+Toggles are distinct from switches in that switches have on/off text indicators.
 See [MDN `<label>` docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) for label usage.

 ```svelte
 <!-- Basic usage -->